 The two major techniques for iatrogenic cervical ripening are (1) mechanical (physical) interventions, such as insertion of catheters or cervical dilators, and (2) application of cervical ripening agents, such as prostaglandins.
 These techniques will be reviewed below.
 General issues regarding induction of labor and use of oxytocin are discussed separately.
-(See "Principles of labor induction".)
+(See "Induction of labor".)

 The Bishop score is a quantitative means of describing cervical status prior to induction (table 1).
 Although thresholds vary among studies, there is general agreement that a score >8 indicates a favorable cervix (ie, the probability of vaginal delivery is the same whether labor is spontaneous or induced), while a score ≤6 generally defines an unfavorable cervix (ie, the probability of vaginal delivery is lower if labor is induced) .